Cyber Security Alert Fatigue - Tips & Strategies | Redscan

 Alert fatigue (or alarm fatigue) occurs when an individual or team is exposed to an overwhelming number of alerts, to the point that it becomes desensitising and impacts on performance.

 While alarms and alerts are designed to signal a potential problem, they also require further investigation to confirm whether they are genuine.
 The higher the number of false positives, the higher the likelihood of alert fatigue, resulting in important information being missed or overlooked.
+The longer this situation persists, the more serious the ramifications can become.

 Alert fatigue in cyber security